All Products

 • DTS supports schema migration for the following types of objects: tables, views, triggers, stored procedures, and stored functions.

-• During schema migration, DTS changes the value of the SECURITY attribute from DEFINER to INVOKER for views, stored procedures, and stored functions.
+• During schema migration, DTS changes the value of the SECURITY attribute from DEFINER to INVOKER for views, stored procedures, and functions.
+In addition, DTS sets the DEFINER to the destination database account used in the migration.

 • DTS does not migrate user information.
 To call a view, stored procedure, or stored function of the destination database, you must grant the read and write permissions to INVOKER.